grumat/glossy-msp430/Hardware/L432KC/README.md

 # Voltage Translator

-A voltage translator was added to this test board, walking a step further if compared to the older BluePill prototype board, which allows for the development of the firmware part that handles programmable supply voltages.
+A voltage translator was added to this test board, which allows for the development of the firmware coding that handles programmable supply voltages.

+The output signal of this stage have ESD protection, which ensures that connecting cables to that connector is generally safe.

-> At the time of this writing firmware still produces a fixed 3.3 V output
+> At the time of this writing, firmware still produces a fixed **3.3 V**
-> on the **TVCC** line, which is used as reference for the target.
+> output on the **TVCC** line, which is used as reference for the target,

-The circuit is based on the Texas Instruments TXS0108E circuit.
-This circuit which is capable of transferring signal at a 100 MHz rate, which is quite good for our application.
+> even if hardware has support for variable voltage.

 ![L432KC-TXS-fs8.png](images/L432KC-TXS-fs8.png)

+The circuit is based on a **74xx2T45** and two **74xx125**.
+These circuits are capable of transferring signals at least at a 100 MHz rate, which is far more than the requirements for our application.

-# Power Supplies
+# Power Supplies Test Points

 It is very often required to control supply voltages during firmware development, so the board has access to the **GND**, **3.3V** and the **TVCC**.

-Other interesting signals required for the implementation of the **TVCC** supply voltage are **Vref** and **TVpwm**.
+Another interesting signal required for the implementation of the **TVCC** supply voltage is **Vref**.
-**Vref** has to be sampled by the ADC and a timer should be used to generate a high frequency PWM signal proportional to the input to generate the **TVCC**.
+**Vref** has to be sampled by the ADC and a DAC is be used to generate a voltage proportional to the **Vref** input to generate the **TVCC**.

 ![L432KC-VCC-fs8.png](images/L432KC-VCC-fs8.png)